flash-center/opacplot2/README.md

 #### Invalid Literal for `int()`

-This `--log` flag may be used to fix the following error:
+The `--log` flag may be used to fix the following error:

 ```bash
 ValueError: invalid literal for int() with base 10